giang-nguyentbk/my-thesis/README.md

 The project's tasks are:
   1. Acquiring data from Raspberry Pi gateways which will exchange data with Modbus/DNP3 server at monitoring outstations.
-  2. Sending total data using OPCUA protocol and Wireguard VPN from distributed gateways to a Azure VPS.
+  2. Sending all data using OPCUA protocol and Wireguard VPN from distributed gateways to a Azure VPS.
   3. Exchange data with an Android and Web application using Socket.IO.

 The project's components are: